 Former President, Presenter, Secretary

-Specializing in iMovie and Pages.
+Specializing in iMovie and Pages and Preview.

 Treasurer, Web Master

 The Port Townsend Seriously Laid-back User Group has been around long before 1994 but that history has been lost in the mists of time.
 Back then the group was mostly dormant and while it had a board of directors which did meet there no regular member meetings.
 In 1995 the board undertook an effort to revitalize the group.